senaisounds/Openslot/PRIVACY_POLICY.md

 ## Children's Privacy

 Our app is not intended for children under 13 years of age, and we do not knowingly collect personal information from children under 13.

+## International Transfers

+Your information may be transferred to and processed in countries other than your own.
+We ensure appropriate safeguards are in place for such transfers.

 ## Changes to This Privacy Policy